tecla5/red-api/Readme.md

 See `test/mocha.opts` for mocha options, as described in [mocha usage](https://mochajs.org/#usage)

+To run a single mocha test `test/new/red_spec.js`:

+`mocha test/new/red_spec.js`

+You can also supply extra options and described in [mocha usage](https://mochajs.org/#usage) such as `mocha test/new/red_spec.js --globals expect`

+It is highly advisable to start making a simple test run and work, then continue from there with each test file until all the test suite can run.

 ### Test architecture

 The legacy mocha tests can be found in `/test` under `test/api` and `test/runtime` respectively.
 The folders: